The Gala! Helping Earthdance Thrive.

 Our Fees Explained

-• Your access to income and wealth, as connected to family and partnership, both currently and anticipated in the future.
+• Your access to income and wealth, as connected to family and partnership(s), past, present and future.

-• The historical, systemic impacts of wealth accrual based on culture, race and other intersection marginalizations for you and your family.
+• The historical, systemic impacts of wealth accrual based on culture, race and other marginalized intersections for you and your family.

 • The regional ease of your attendance, while some community members can drive to Earthdance, others will need to consider tuition based on their ability to travel longer distances.